faker-js/faker/docs/guide/migration-guide-v6.md

 ### Deprecated methods changed

-Several methods were renamed or moved.
+Several methods were renamed or moved:

 | Old method                 | New alternative                                        |
 | -------------------------- | ------------------------------------------------------ |